openstack/magnum/doc/source/magnum-proxy.rst

 Steps to configure proxies.
 ==============================

-You can specify all three proxy parameters while creating baymodel of any coe type.
+You can specify all three proxy parameters while creating ClusterTemplate of any coe type.
 All of proxy parameters are optional.

-    magnum baymodel-create --name k8sbaymodel \
+    magnum cluster-template-create --name k8s-cluster-template \
                        --image-id fedora-atomic-latest \
                        --keypair-id testkey \
                        --external-network-id public \